White Africans of European ancestry: Kenya

 There were 60,000 mostly Anglophone white people living in Kenya in 1965.
 However, encouraged by the fear brought by the Mau Mau Uprising, nearly half of Kenya's European population emigrated out of the country after Kenya's independence from colonial rule.
 Today, they are estimated to be around 30,000.
 Well known white people born in Kenya include road racing cyclist Chris Froome, biologist Richard Dawkins, singer Roger Whittaker, and evolutionary scientist Richard Leakey.

 Zimbabwe

 In contrast to the rest of Central Africa, Zimbabwe (formerly Rhodesia) was once intended to become a "white man's country" – to be settled and ruled by European colonists who would remain there permanently.
 Until Zimbabwean independence in 1980, White Rhodesians prevailed over the nation politically, socially, and economically.
 They numbered some 240,000 by late-1979.
 Most were fairly recent immigrants, particularly blue collar workers attracted by the promise Rhodesia's economic opportunities offered.
 Throughout the 1960s they were joined by White South Africans and white colonists fleeing independent colonies elsewhere.

 The white population in Zimbabwe dropped from a peak of around 300,000 in 1975 to 170,000 in 1982 and was estimated at no more than 50,000 in 2002, possibly much lower.
+However, some White farmers have returned in recent years to work with Black landowners in joint land ventures.
+White Zimbabweans remain part of Zimbabwe's agricultural, manufacturing, finance and retail, tourism and conservation industries.
+Estimates of the population have ranged from between 25,000 and 55,000 people.